gatsbyjs/gatsby/docs/blog/2020-07-28-introducing-gatsby-i18n-theme/index.md

 }
 ```

 Now you’re ready to localize content!
-Go to your `src/pages/index.js` file and reference the json files you just created.
+Go to your `src/pages/index.js` file and reference the JSON files you just created.
 Import `useIntl` from `react-intl` and translate `Hello World`:

 ```diff:title=src/pages/index.js
 import * as React from "react"